Shahrukhk999/Task/README.md

                            After that install cypress with npm install cypress
 # Run the comand npm cypress run
 and all the test case will execute in headless mode in the terminal
-# for reports
+# For reports
 run install mocha --save-dev.
-and you will see reprots in mochawesome-report
+                         Aand you will see reprots in mochawesome-report